marqo-ai/getting_started_marqo_cloud/README.md

 + `marqo.GPU`
     + Marqo GPU is the highest tier of the inference pod types.
 This is suitable for production applications with low latency search and high request concurrency.
 These pods are significantly faster than `marqo.CPU` pods when indexing or searching with text and/or images.

 A common usage pattern is to mix these nodes for different stages of development.
-For example you can accelerate indexing of images with `marqo.GPU` pods and then swap to `marqo.CPU` pods for searching with only text.
+For example you can accelerate indexing of images with `marqo.GPU` pods and then swap to `marqo.CPU.large` pods for searching with only text.
 You can change your inference configuration at any time by editing the index.

 ### Number of shards, replicas, and pods